Wokiri/nanostring/README.md

 ## <p id="results_visualization">7.
 Result Visualization</p>

-Visualization of data analysis results is the means of communicating the findings from such analyses. **Bokeh**, a python library, offers a variety of nice interactive visual glyphs which can be rendered by html documents, hence a suitable choice.
+Visualization of data analysis results is the means of communicating the findings from such analyses. **Bokeh**, a python library, offers a variety of nice interactive visual plots which can be rendered by html documents, hence a suitable choice.

 ### <p align='center'>GIF showing some basic interactive options offered by Bokeh</p>

 <p align='center'><img src="" width="1080" alt="Bokeh interactive glyphs"/></p>

+Data from a csv or sql table, once read by pandas and a DataFrame made from it, can be collected by bokeh by passing it into a ColumnDataSource which then is a reliable data source for plottings with bokeh.

 ---